 Contributions, as needed, are made to a trust maintained by the Partnership.
 Contributions to the defined benefit pension plan are made by the Partnership in accordance with the Employee Retirement Income Security Act of 1974 minimum funding standards plus additional amounts made at the discretion of the Partnership, which may be determined from time to time.
-Contributions of \$3,330, \$6,270 and \$3,835 were made by the Partnership in fiscal 2022, 2021 and 2020, respectively.
+Contributions of \$4,000, \$3,330 and \$6,270 were made by the Partnership in fiscal 2023, 2022 and 2021, respectively.
 In fiscal 2010, the Internal Revenue Service completed its review of the Partnership's defined benefit pension plan and issued a favorable determination letter pertaining to the cash balance formula.
 However, there can be no assurances that future legislative developments will not have an adverse effect on the Partnership's results of operations or cash flows.

 Retiree Health and Life Benefits.
 The Partnership provides postretirement health care and life insurance benefits for certain retired employees.
 Partnership employees hired prior to July 1993 and who retired prior to March 1998 are eligible for postretirement health care benefits if they reached a specified retirement age while working for the Partnership.
 Partnership employees hired prior to July 1993 and who retired prior to January 1998 are eligible for life insurance benefits if they reached a specified retirement age while working for the Partnership.
+Partnership employees hired prior to July 1993 and who retired prior to January 1998 are eligible for life insurance benefits if they reached a specified retirement age while working for the Partnership.
 Effective January 1, 2017, the Partnership terminated postretirement life insurance benefits to all retirees that retired after December 31, 1997.
-Effective March 31, 1998, the Partnership froze participation in its postretirement health care benefit plan, with no new retirees eligible to participate in the plan.
-All active employees who were eligible to receive health care benefits under the postretirement plan subsequent to March 1, 1998, were provided an increase to their accumulated benefits under the cash balance pension plan.
+Effective March 31, 1998, the Partnership froze participation in its postretirement health care benefits under the postretirement plan subsequent to March 1, 1998, were provided an increase to their accumulated benefits under the cash balance pension plan.
 The Partnership's postretirement health care and life insurance benefit plans are unfunded.
 Effective January 1, 2006, the Partnership changed its postretirement health care plan from a self-insured program to one that is fully insured under which the Partnership pays a portion of the insurance premium on behalf of the eligible participants.